 Annual therm savings targets associated with the Low Income WAP have been included in the deployment curves as a separate line item as they are separate from the ETO’s targets.
 The Resource Assessment prepared by Stellar, includes the Conservation potential associated with the Low Income housing stock.

 It should be noted that the figures shown for the residential and commercial sector represent the ETO’s best case “stretch” scenario annual therm savings targets for the planning horizon.
-In their annual budgeting process the ETO will typically develop their minimum target by applying 85% to their best case scenario to develop a range of therm savings to be achieved.
+In their annual budgeting process, the ETO will typically develop their minimum target by applying 85% to their best case scenario to develop a range of therm savings to be achieved.
 For the 2012 period, the estimated range of annual therm savings for Cascade’s program would be between 347,996 (conservative goal) and 409,372 (stretch goal) and the estimated costs to achieve the stretch therm savings is currently estimated at $2,686,658.

 Washington Conservation Study Results

-As mentioned earlier, in 2008 the ETO approached Stellar to update the 2006 Oregon study.
+As mentioned earlier, in 2008, the ETO approached Stellar to update the 2006 Oregon study.
 This Oregon update provided Cascade the opportunity to apply the relevant revisions seen in the Oregon assessment to the Washington study prepared in 2006.
 The most substantive change to the conservation assessment was the incorporation of the revised customer load growth forecast which significantly reduced the technical potential in the residential sector.
 It is anticipated that continued declines in the projected cost of natural gas; and the swift evolution in natural gas technologies and building code standards, will lead to the need for a fully updated, Washington-focused DSM potential study to be performed by Stellar Processes in time for the 2014 IRP planning period.
 This will be the first time an exclusively WA-centered study assessing conservation potential will be performed.
 The assessment should provide new insights regarding the Company’s overall technical and achievable conservation potential and approaches for achieving deep energy savings.
 In the meantime, the Company has made best efforts to effectively utilize and apply the current iteration of the 2008 version of the Washington Stellar Study, with the greatest level of relevance for the 2012 IRP.

 Application of Stellar to the 2012 IRP

 Although no major updates have been made to the Washington-focused portion of the Stellar study since 2008, some critical updates were applied in 2010, and have been further refined for 2012.
 Unlike earlier iterations of the Study that operated from assumptions of a continued housing boom across the planning horizon, the 2010 Plan took into account slowed growth in the housing sector due to the declining market.
-Thus it was estimated in 2010 that the technical potential by 2030 for the residential sector was approximately 26.2 million therms, when screened at a levelized cost per therm of $.85.
+Thus, it was estimated in 2010 that the technical potential by 2030 for the residential sector was approximately 26.2 million therms, when screened at a levelized cost per therm of $.85.
 This was a significant downward adjustment from the estimated technical potential of 40 million therms initially anticipated by Stellar in 2006 and has declined further during the 2012 IRP planning cycle.